lintonye/learnreact.design/re4d.md

 <a name="goals">
 ### Learning Goals
-The main goal of this course is to help you establish a firm understanding of the fundamentals, capability and limitations of React and **how they relate to design**.
+The main goal of this course is to help you establish a firm understanding of the fundamentals, capabilities and limitations of React and **how they relate to design**.
 Armed with a holistic view of how design and engineering interacts, you will become a better designer whom everyone loves to work with.

 After finishing the course, you should become aware of how the UI could be structured and constructed in reality when designing the next mockup in Sketch.
 You should be able to discuss with your developers, with more confidence, on how to design a great UI that's easy to implement, performant and easy to maintain.
 You should also be able to style the UI of an existing React project yourself -- no more waiting for developers!